 Transferred to Australia in November 2017, Mehreen gave birth to the couple's first child, alone, without her husband by her side and without any familiar faces to support her into motherhood.

-Her husband, Hayder, was brought to Australia a few months later.
+Her husband, Haider, was brought to Australia a few months later.
 Still, instead of sharing loving cuddles with his wife and newborn daughter Eshel, he was locked up in Adelaide Immigration Transit Accommodation (AITA).

 "I wait, and I wait for news to end this living hell," says Mehreen.